Particular/docs.particular.net/servicepulse/intro-pending-retries.md

 ### Displaying the Pending Retries view

 In ServicePulse v1.7.0 and above, the Pending Retries screen is hidden by default.
-It's possible to make it avialble in the ServicePulse UI.
+It's possible to make it available in the ServicePulse UI.
 The type of change depends on the ServicePulse version.

 ### ServicePulse >= v1.7.0 < 1.20.0